 There are many ways to get in touch with a HSBC representative.
 If you want to go the traditional route and get some help with your account over the phone, customer service can be reached any day of the week at (800) 462-1874 from 8AM to 10PM ET (COVID-19 updated hours).
 You can also send HSBC customer service a letter at the address: HSBC Bank USA, N.A.
 P.O.
 Box 2013 Buffalo, NY 14240

 For a more modern and faster alternative, tweet HSBC @HSBC_US.
 Also, as mentioned, HSBC Direct also features a Live Chat option that’s not operated by a bot.
-This is especially useful for those that like to catalogue their conversations and get answers right away.
+This is especially useful for those that like to catalog their conversations and get answers right away.